1delta-DAO/contracts-isolation/README.md

 Alows margin trading that aggregates through UniswapV3 and Algebra's V3.

-Creates UUPS Upgradeable contracts as "Slots"
+Creates UUPS Upgradeable / Diamond contracts as "Slots"

 These slots are holding the user's baances.